 MSDA was first organized in 1974.
 Through the years we have hosted conformation shows, obedience trials, hunt tests, field trials, training sessions, and social events.
 We also participate in regional outreach activities and fund raising.
 A listing of upcoming and recent activities is on our Calendar page.

 Maryland Sporting Dog Association, Inc. is a Maryland nonstock corporation and operates as a tax-exempt entity under 26 U.S. Code Section 501(c)(4).
 Contributions or gifts to MSDA are not deductible as charitable contributions for Federal income tax purposes.

 Scroll down for more information about MSDA’s history, philosophy, and to see a list of its current board members.

 If you have questions about MSDA and would like to learn more about our activities, please contact us at Info@mdsportingdog.org .
 If you would like to become a member, we invite you to attend one of our events to get to know us and submit an application.
 If you have already been to an event but didn’t fill out the form there, please e-mail our Secretary, Pamela DeSmidt for an application.
 Dues are a nominal $10/year but don’t start until the January after you first join.
-More important, MSDA expects members to support the organization by volunteering to work at least one event each year.
+More important, MSDA expects members to support the organization by volunteering at at least one event during the year.

 Not ready to join, but want to receive MSDA news?
 Sign up for our e-mail list: